Richen888/PatternAnalysis-2025/recognition/Radiology-LaySumm-49058318/README.md

 The advantages of this design include:

-1.Parameter Efficiency: Only requires training low-rank matrices A and B, significantly reducing the number of trainable parameters
+- Parameter Efficiency: Only requires training low-rank matrices A and B, significantly reducing the number of trainable parameters

-2.Knowledge Preservation: Keeps original weights W₀ unchanged, avoiding catastrophic forgetting
+- Knowledge Preservation: Keeps original weights W₀ unchanged, avoiding catastrophic forgetting

-3.Flexible Deployment: BA can be merged back into W₀ during inference, without adding inference latency
+- Flexible Deployment: BA can be merged back into W₀ during inference, without adding inference latency

 By injecting these trainable adapters into the Query and Value projection layers of the Transformer, the number of parameters requiring training is reduced from 100% to only about 2.5%.